|

 Collection contains images taken by Bert P. Willis of San Antonio, Texas

-ships, shipping locks, statues, historic sites, automobiles, botanical gardens, river
+streetcars, ships, shipping locks, statues, historic sites, automobiles,

-photographs to Katharine Flarty of Rio Blanco Colorado between 1930-1932.
-The scrapbook
+the photographs to Katharine Flarty of Rio Blanco Colorado between 1930-1932.

 Willis, William John and John Nelson